tradlyplatform/marketplace-api/puffin-v2/docs/playstore.md

 :::warning Other Notes
-Whenever you receive an email or seen an app console with any warnings about app updates, read the information carefully.
+Whenever you receive an email or see an app console with any warnings about app updates, read the information carefully.
 If you are not sure ask us.
 :::

-## Video Explanation except app content setup
+## Video Explanation except for app content setup

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rGusFO9_Ias" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## On Update
-Visit your playstore https://play.google.com/console/ and do the following steps to update your apps
+Visit your play store https://play.google.com/console/ and do the following steps to update your apps

 **1. Go to Production**